Balancing the Blend: An Experimental Analysis of Trade-offs in Hybrid Search: Experimental Results

-The choice of re-ranking strategy substantially impacts a hybrid system's final accuracy.
-Our results consistently show that TRF holds a clear advantage in effectiveness over the widely-used RRF and WS methods (Figure \ref{fig: accuracy ranking}, Table \ref{tab:accuracy hybrid search}).
-While RRF and WS perform fusion based on coarse, document-level signals (ranks or scores), TRF performs a fine-grained re-scoring using the underlying token embeddings.
-It leverages the MaxSim computation to explicitly model the token-to-token interactions between the query and each candidate, verifying their contextual alignment.
-This acts as a powerful semantic verification step, allowing TRF to identify true positives that these coarser methods might miss.
-This effect is pronounced on the DBPE(en) dataset for the {\fts}+{\dvs} combination, where switching from RRF (nDCG@10 of 0.668) to TRF (0.722) yields an 8.1\% accuracy improvement.
-This highlights a key architectural insight: the power of tensor-based late interaction can be harnessed more efficiently as a re-ranking mechanism on a small set of promising candidates, rather than as a primary retrieval path.
+TRF consistently demonstrates a significant accuracy advantage over widely-used lightweight methods like RRF and WS (Figure~\ref{fig: accuracy ranking}, Table~\ref{tab:accuracy hybrid search}).
+While RRF and WS operate on coarse document-level signals such as ranks or scores, TRF performs fine-grained semantic verification.
+It leverages the MaxSim computation to model token-to-token interactions between the query and each candidate.
+This effect is pronounced on the DBPE(en) dataset for the {\fts}+{\dvs} combination, where switching from RRF (nDCG@10 of 0.668) to TRF (0.722) yields an 8.1\% accuracy improvement, as we demonstrate with a query-level analysis in our case study (Section~\ref{sec:case-study}).